 - 1. Where seasonal factors are applied, the reserve prices for non-yearly standard capacity products for firm capacity shall be calculated in accordance with the relevant formulas set out in Article 30 complemented with multiplication by the respective seasonal factor. - 2.
-For monthly standard capacity products for firm capacity, the seasonal factors to be applied shall be calculated for each, some or all interconnection points in the following sequential steps: - (a) calculate for each month within a given gas year the usage of the transmission system on the basis of forecasted flows or forecasted contracted capacity using: - (i) the data for the individual interconnection point, where the seasonal factors are calculated for each interconnection point; - (ii) the average data, where the seasonal factors are calculated for some or all interconnection points. - (b) sum up the resulting values referred to in point (a); - (c) calculate the usage rate by dividing each of the resulting values referred to in point (a) by the resulting value referred to in point (b); - (d) multiply each of the resulting values referred to in point (c) by 12.
-Where the resulting values are equal to 0, to adjust these values to the lower of 0.1 or the lowest of the resulting values other than 0; - (e) calculate the initial level of the respective seasonal factors by raising each of the resulting values referred to in point (d) to the same power which is no less than 0 and no more than 2;
+The level of seasonal factors for a given month For monthly standard capacity products for firm capacity, the seasonal factors to be applied shall be calculated for each, some or all interconnection points in accordance with the following methodology carried out in the following sequential steps: - (a) calculate for each month within a given gas year the usage of the transmission system on the basis of forecasted flows or forecasted contracted capacity using: - (i) the data for the individual interconnection point, where the seasonal factors are calculated for each interconnection point; - (ii) the average data, where the seasonal factors are calculated for some or all interconnection points. - (b) sum up the resulting values referred to in point (a); - (c) calculate the usage rate by dividing each of the resulting values referred to in point (a) by the resulting value referred to in point (b);